Robert Maheu

 Robert Aime Maheu (October 30, 1917 – August 4, 2008) was an American businessman and lawyer, who worked for the FBI and CIA, and as the chief executive of Nevada operations for the industrialist Howard Hughes.

 Early life

 Maheu was born in Waterville, Maine, the son of Christine and Ephrem Maheu, who were of French-Canadian descent.
-He held degrees from Holy Cross and Georgetown University.
+He held degrees from the College of the Holy Cross and Georgetown University.
 In 1941, during his law studies at Georgetown, he was hired by the FBI and worked as a counter-intelligence officer in Europe during World War II.
 He left the FBI in 1947 and opened Robert A. Maheu and Associates, a private detective firm in Washington, DC.

 Howard Hughes

-Maheu's contract with the Hughes company started in 1955, after Howard Hughes hired him to investigate an alleged suitor of his fiancé Jean Peters.
+Maheu's contract with the Hughes company started in 1955, after Howard Hughes hired him to investigate an alleged suitor of his fiancée Jean Peters.